Distance: 11 km

 This is the same trailhead as for the Montana Mountain

 Trail.
-From Carcross, drive south across the bridge and take your first right.
+From Carcross, drive south on the South Klondike Highway, across the bridge and take your first right.
 Drive to the end of the road and make a left up a gravel road.
 Continue straight up, you're on the Montana Mountain Road.
-This is a rough road that requires high clearance to avoid large boulders.
+This is a rough road that requires high clearance to avoid large boulders and washouts.

 There are two trailheads for this route, depending on how far you want (or are able) to drive up the road.
 The first trailhead is at a small washout, 8 km up the road.
-The second trailhead requires you to take the by-pass road at roughly 7 km up the road.
-The by-pass road is marked with a wooden post and has signs for the Mountain Hero and Nares View mountain bike trails.
-When the by-pass road joins back on the main road, you can descend to a small, old cabin.
-This is the second trailhead and a return trip from here is only 6 km.
+The second trailhead requires you to take another narrower by-road at around 7 km up the road.
+This road is marked with a wooden post and has signs for the Mountain Hero and Nares View mountain bike trails.
+When this by-pass road joins back on the main road, you can descend to a small, old cabin.
+This is the second trailhead and a return trip from here is only 6 km (versus 11 km).

 Regardless of which trailhead you choose, you will eventually meet at the base of the ridge.
 The route described below is from the first trailhead, so if you are starting from the second trailhead, you can skip to the section where the trails meet.